 - Permitting the employee to refrain from heavy lifting;

 - Providing private (non-bathroom) space for expressing breast milk.

 Complaints can be filed with the Office of Human Rights (OHR) or the Department of Employment Services (DOES).
 OHR will perform the initial mediation and investigation, and administrative law judges at the Department of Employment Services will make a final determination.

 All District employers must post and maintain a PPW workplace poster in a conspicuous place, and provide an employee notice of the law within 10 days of an employee notifying them of their pregnancy or other condition addressed in the Act.
 Workplace posters are available below.

 File a Complaint

-To file a complaint, you may Submit the Online Questionnaire or download and complete this Protecting Pregnant Workers Fairness Act questionnaire and send it to email@example.com or by mail to:
+To file a complaint, you may Submit the Online Questionnaire or download and complete the Protecting Pregnant Workers Fairness Act questionnaire and send it to [email protected] or by mail to:

 DC Office of Human Rights